huzairuje/huzairuje/README.md

 # Hi, I'm Huzair

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people.
-Some technologies I enjoy working with include Golang, PHP, Java, PostgreSQL and MongoDB.
+Some technologies I enjoy working with include Golang, Java, PHP, PostgreSQL, MongoDB and event based stream like Kafka, Pub-sub, etc

 ## Find me around the web 🌎: